 - i.
-First priority group: children of founders, provided that this admission preference shall be limited to not more than ten percent (10%) of the total capacity of the public charter school, including face-to-face students; - ii.
+First priority group: (1) children of founders, followed by: (2) children of full-time employees of AHCS, provided that this admission preference shall be limited to not more than ten percent (10%) of the capacity of the public charter school; - ii.
 Second priority group: siblings of pupils already selected by the lottery or other random method; - iii.
-Third priority group: applicants in primary attendance area; and c.
+Third priority group: applicants in primary attendance area; and - iv.
+Fourth priority group: applicants outside of primary attendance area b.
+Attendance Areas c.
 Re-enrollment

-- iv.
-Fourth priority group: applicants outside of primary attendance area. - b.
-Attendance Areas